On this page

 - Management’s approach to maintaining an effective internal security system and ICT security policy (including complying with the Protective Security Policy Framework).

 - The proposed internal audit coverage, ensuring that the coverage takes into account the department’s primary risks, and recommend approval of the internal audit work plan by the Secretary; and

 - all internal audit reports, provide advice to the Secretary on major concerns identified in those reports, and recommend action on significant matters raised, including identification and dissemination of information on good practice.

 The Committee will provide written advice to the Secretary on the appropriateness of the department’s system of internal control, and identify any areas of concern and suggestions for improvement.

 The Committee comprises:

-- three independent members at a minimum (that is, persons who are not officials of the department)
+- Three members at a minimum who are not officials of the department; and

-The Committee will be supported by up to three departmental advisors.
+The Committee will be supported by up to two departmental advisors.

 Selection and appointment

 The identification and selection of members and departmental advisors is at the discretion of the Secretary in consultation with the Chair.